wp-plugins/mtphr-members/readme.txt

 * Initial upload of Metaphor Members.

 == Upgrade Notice ==

+= 1.0.2 =
+Updated css classes for responsive and non-responsive site.
+Added filter to set responsiveness.

 = 1.0.1 =
 Added respond.js to add media queries for older browsers.